EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Related Work

 The covisibility graph is the data structure to represent the image matching relationship.
 In the covisibility graph, images are represented as nodes, and the edge between two nodes indicates there are common features between the image pair.
-ORB-SLAM2~\cite{orbslam} builds a covisibility graph to efficiently find candidate keyframes to be matched with the current frame on sequential images.
+ORB-SLAM~\cite{orbslam} builds a covisibility graph to efficiently find candidate keyframes to be matched with the current frame on sequential images.
 Mei \textit{et al.}~\cite{covisibility} use a similar idea to handle place recognition and loop closure.
 In our previous work\cite{ecim}, we used image retrieval with a small $N_R$ to get initial feature matches and construct the covisibility graph for unordered image set, and leveraged the transitivity of covisibility to predict overlapping images and extend feature matches in the iterative manner.
 In this paper, we extend this method to the mixture of sequential and unordered images.

 With the development of deep learning, many learning-based retrieval~\cite{netvlad} and feature methods~\cite{detone2018superpoint,sarlin2020superglue,wang2020displacement} have been proposed.
-Because our method only uses the covisibility and does not limit the use of features and retrieval methods, these methods can embed the proposed matching methods well.
+These learning-based methods can be easily integrated with the proposed matching method which use only the covisibility and do not limit the use of features and retrieval methods.